Case Study: Impact of Two-Component Tariffs for Manufacturing Facilities in Vietnam

 𝐴𝑝: Electricity demand used in the meter reading cycle (kWh) within the TOU categories.

-• Seasonal or intermittent operations could face higher bills because they pay for capacity even in low-use months.
+Seasonal or intermittent operations could face higher bills because they pay for high demand, even in low-energy use months.

-• Customers with lower load‐factors (high Pmax relative to energy consumed) may see higher bills under the two‐component structure (because of the capacity charge) unless they manage peak demand better.
+Customers with lower load‐factors (high Pmax relative to energy consumed) may see higher bills under the two‐component structure (because of the demand charge) unless they manage peak demand better.

 First, let's examine the load profile of a hypothetical manufacturing facility, connected at 22 kV voltage level to EVN.